ywi/lockoutsharing/README.md

 1. Open the **Guilds & Communities** tab (default key: `J`)
 2. Click **"Create or Join Community"**
-3. Enter either of the following codes: `baJ7RDviZyJ` or `wWBKeEnsvlK`
+3. Enter either of the following codes: `qgV2JLLTVMk` or `baJ7RDviZyJ`

 ## 🚀 Getting a lockout